 Navstar GPS User Equipment Introduction by United States Coast Guard

 The Navstar Global Positioning System (GPS) is a space-based radio-positioning and timetransfer system.
 GPS provides accurate position, velocity, and time information to an unlimited number of suitably equipped ground, sea, air and space users.

-Navstar GPS Space Segment/Navigation User Interface by GPS.GOV
+Navstar GPS Space Segment/Navigation User Interface, IS-GPS-200 by GPS.GOV

 This Interface Specification (IS) defines the requirements related to the interface between the Space Segment (SS) of the Global Positioning System (GPS) and the navigation User Segment (US) of the GPS for radio frequency (RF) link 1 (L1) and link 2 (L2).

 The GPS does not require the user to transmit any data, and it operates independently of any telephonic or internet reception, though these technologies can enhance the usefulness of the GPS positioning information.